Ask Us Anything

 People Places works with children of varying ages (from birth to 21 years old) and often with sibling groups.
-Because every child’s situation is unique, we look for foster and adoptive parents who can be patient and understanding of all medical, behavioral, and emotional needs.
+Because every child’s situation is unique, we look for foster parents who can be patient and understanding of all medical, behavioral, and emotional needs.

 What does it cost to become a certified parent?